 On the other hand, the roles and responsibilities of the zakat institutions is not only important for them to be accountable but to demonstrate how accountable they are in fulfilling their tasks to the public, zakat payers, other stakeholders and ultimately to Allah.
 Hence, we argued that zakat institutions accountability system and practice is vital as it partially determine, to a great extent, who, what, and how they are going to account to (Haniffa, 2002; Lewis, 2006) in distributing zakat, which include for example, the 'Asnaf' and the zakat payers.
-Despite the possible impact of accountability system and practice could have on the zakat institutions few empirical studies have been undertaken on zakat institutions accountability system and practices and examine the impact it has on the effectiveness and efficiency of zakat institutions in managing zakat fund.
+Despite the possible impact of accountability system and practice could have on the zakat institutions few empirical studies have been undertaken on zakat institutions accountability system and practices and efficiency of zakat institutions in managing zakat fund.